Cambroernid: Taxonomy and evolution

 Body coiling increased throughout this group's evolution.
 Herpetogaster has a segmented and clockwise-curved body attached to the substrate via a narrow and partially mobile stolon (stalk).
 Phlogites was even more simple, with a thick immobile stolon leading up to a tentacle-bearing calyx (cup-shaped main body), with internal gut coiling.
 The eldoniids (also known as eldonioids or eldonids) were diverse and disc-shaped, commonly described as "medusiform", i.e. jellyfish-shaped.
 Though the lifestyle of eldoniids is still debated, it can be agreed that they had a large curved stomach and no stolon.

 The lack of a post-anal tail in cambroernids suggests that, contrary to long-held assumptions, this feature was not present in the common ancestor of deuterostomes.
 This is congruent with the significant differences between the post-anal tails of chordates and hemichordates.
 This and other features of cambroernids suggest that post-anal tails, gill bars, and a U-shaped gut evolved multiple times in the deuterostomes through convergence.

 Segmentation, as seen in Herpetogaster, is a notable characteristic of chordates not seen in other ambulacrarians, indicating that it might be a trait of ancestral deuterostomes.

+While Phlogites was at one point assigned to a newly proposed phylum, Dendrobrachia, this was discarded for the larger group in favor of cladistic approach to stem groups as ICZN precedence rules do not apply to phyla.
+A further explanation given was that defining a new phylum was seen as "essentialist" and serving to "place problematic taxa in phylogenetic limbo."

 Phylogeny

 Phylogenetic analysis offers strong support for Cambroernida as a clade of stem-group ambulacrarians.
-The following cladogram is simpllified from Li et al. 2023; only a sampling of eldonioids were included in the analysis:
+The following cladogram is simplified from Li et al. 2023; only a sampling of eldonioids were included in the analysis: